 Turning 20 is a big deal for most of us, leaving our teenage years behind, and Lorde took the opportunity to head over to Facebook and let us know that her second album would be coming in 2017.

 Single Green Light followed, with the reveal that the album would be entitled Melodrama with artwork painted by Sam McKinniss.
-She also released the instant grat track Liability after debuting it on Saturday Night Live.
+She's also released the instant grat track Liability after debuting it on Saturday Night Live and Sober.

 As for personnel, Joel Little, who produced Lorde's debut Pure Heroine, will be on board, and Jack Antonoff of Bleachers and fun. is said to have worked on the whole album.
 According to Lorde, the album's lyrics are "the best I've written in my life".